darekp7/xsframework/README.md

     })
 ```

-The framework when executes setter, first tries to execute function defined for `#myId.color`, if it doesn't find suc function, it executes the function for `#*.color`
+The framework when executes setter, first tries to execute function defined for `#myId.color`, if it doesn't find such function, it executes the function for `#*.color`